Formatting Tips on MS Word for Dissertations

 #5 Adding Page Numbers

 MS Word gives you the option of selecting your numbering style, as well as doing it for the entire document or section-wise.
-If you want continuous pagination:
+For continuous pagination:

 - Go to ‘Insert’.